Coderdotnew/intro_web_apps_dgm/05_class/01_intro_to_arrays/README.md

 # intro_to_arrays
-It's time to throw in **data structures** and learn to apply all those concepts to actual data!
+It's time to throw in **data structures** and learn to apply all those concepts to stored data.

 In this lesson, we will cover **arrays** -- the data structures Ruby relies on to organize our data!
 This lesson is critical because almost all applications and programs deal with HUGE amounts of data and we need to know how to access this data, manipulate this data, loop throguh this data, and know how to read this data!
 Let's get started...
 ![1](http://i.imgur.com/N0TYx2x.gif)